19 Hidden Gems in Cape Town to Discover (from Beaches to Sushi)

 Kloof Corner is one of the best hidden gems in Cape Town because it’s free to hike, it doesn’t take long to get up there, and the views are unparalleled.
 In fact, I think it’s the best view in Cape Town.

 You can find the trailhead for Kloof Corner along Tafelberg Road, before you get to the Table Mountain cableway.
-There’s free parking nearby, or you can Uber here.
-You could also take the MyCiti bus to Kloof Nek and then it’s a 15 minute walk to the trailhead.
+There’s free parking, or you can Uber here.

 16. Saunders Rocks Beach